robhiddinga/Fietslader/README.md

 amp_laden - the maximum Ampere used while loading amp_vol   - the Ampere used when battery is at 100%

+Do not forget to change the device numbers to your own values

 Tested on two bikes and these values differ per bike/loading unit Above values are for a Batavus unit (2nd generation)